Tain (village): Participation of Nokia

-Nokia with is participation in the Smartpur project said it aims to create a sustainable ecosystem in villages where people can leverage digital tools to bring information, ease of access to various government services, economic prosperity for households, transparency in governance, and efficiency in daily lives.
+Nokia with its participation in the Smartpur project said it aims to create a sustainable ecosystem in villages where people can leverage digital tools to bring information, ease of access to various government services, economic prosperity for households, transparency in governance, and efficiency in daily lives.
 The project was outlined under the five key areas of development - health, education, livelihood, governance and finance - to build a holistic, digitally integrated village.
 During the first phase of the project, 20 villages were planned to integrate digitally in Haryana and Tamil Nadu.
 It was a valuable step in that direction which will integrate these villages and rural communities, providing digital tools and Internet connectivity for social and economic impact.

 Demographic

 As per the Census of 2011 by the Government of India, the location code number is 063143.
 The overall area of the village is 601 hectares with number of households 694.
 The total population of the village is 5015 in which 2609 are males & 2406 are females.
 The population in the village of age group 0-6 is 1239.
 It has total 110 Scheduled Castes.
 The village has 1872 literates & 3143 illiterates.